Hurt On The Job In Maryland, Virginia Or Washington, D.C.?

 Carefully read the letter to determine important appeal deadlines and the reason for denial.
 If your claim was denied simply because of missing paperwork or your employer made an error, you may be able to clear up the matter fairly easily.

 If your employer is disputing your claim, however, you should promptly speak with a qualified Washington DC workers comp attorney for the best possible outcome.
 The appeals process varies by state, and in most cases, you will have to attend a hearing in front of an administrative board or commission.
-Having experienced legal representation on your side can help secure your workers’ comp benefits.
+Having an experienced Washington DC workers’ compensation lawyer on your side can help secure your workers’ comp benefits.

 What Happens in a Workers’ Comp Appeal?